jliesch/ofxget/README.md

 1. Optionally, enter account info in passwords.txt file.
 1. Optionally, refresh institutions.txt: ./ofxhome > institutions.txt

 The ofxget tool makes no effort to hide or secure your password and account information.
-It is meant to be used embedded another program that provides thoes protections.
+It is meant to be used embedded another program that provides those protections.